- What does advocacy mean and why and when would I need an Educational Advocate?

 And other physical diagnoses

 To qualify for our programs, your child must be diagnosed with a disability.
-However, if your child has not been diagnosed, but you suspect they have a problem, we may be able to help or guide you in the right direction.
-For our PWF program your child must be diagnosed with an emotional disorder and live in Franklin County, Lincoln County, or Saint Charles County.
-To participate in our Family Support Program your child must be diagnosed with, or suspected as having a developmental disability and live in St. Charles or St. Louis county to participate in our programs: Jefferson County beginning January 2019.
-To participate in our Educational Advocacy Program for free you must have a developmental disability and live in St. Charles or Warren County.
+However, if your child has not been diagnosed, but you suspect they have an issue, we may be able to help or guide you in the right direction.
 Not all programs are available in all areas.

 If you are worried that you don’t qualify, please contact us anyway.
 We may be able to help you get qualified, or we may be able to refer you to an organization that can assist you.